 Welcome back to Not A Bomb!
 This is the podcast where we explore some of cinema’s biggest box office failures and decide whether they deserve a second chance.
 We are celebrating five years of discussing cinematic flops!

-Not A Bomb has plenty of news designs in our Merch store!
-Head over to the Not A Bomb Tee Public store and check them out.
+Want to help support the show?
+Head over to the Not A Bomb Tee Public store and check our merchandise.
 Special thanks to Ted Blair for the amazing designs!

 We're committed to hearing your feedback and suggestions.
 If there's a cinematic flop you'd like us to delve into, please reach out to us at NotABombPod@gmail.com or through our contact page.
 Your reviews and feedback are what drive us.
 If you enjoy our content, consider leaving a review on Apple Podcast or Spotify.